David Rubenstein Net Worth 2024

 David Mark Rubenstein (born August 11, 1949) is an American lawyer, businessman, and philanthropist.
 A former government official,[2] he is a co-founder and co-chairman of The Carlyle Group,[3][4] a private equity firm based in Washington, D.C.
 Rubenstein is also the principal owner of the Baltimore Orioles of Major League Baseball (MLB), acquiring the team in 2024 for $1.7 billion.[5]

 Rubenstein is the chairman of the Kennedy Center for the Performing Arts, the National Gallery of Art, the Council on Foreign Relations, and the Economic Club of Washington, D.C.
 He is a former board of trustees chairman at Duke University and the Smithsonian Institution.
+He served as co-chair of the board at Brookings Institution.
 In 2022, he became chair of the University of Chicago's board of trustees.[6]
 According to Forbes, Rubenstein had an estimated net worth of $3.7 billion in mid-2024.[7]

 Early life and education

 Rubenstein grew up as an only child in a modest Jewish family in Baltimore.
-His father was a United States Postal Service file clerk, and his mother was a homemaker and then began working in a dress shop when he was six years old.[8][9][10]
+His father was a United States Postal Service file clerk whose family immigrated from Ukraine.[8]
+Rubenstein's mother was a homemaker and then began working in a dress shop when he was six years old.[9][10][11]
 He later recalled: "When I was young, Baltimore was a religiously segregated city.
 The Jews were in the northwest part of town, and it was very much a ghetto situation.
 I was 13 before I realized everyone in the world was not Jewish.
-Up to that point, everyone I knew was Jewish."[8]
+Up to that point, everyone I knew was Jewish."[9]

 Rubenstein graduated from the college preparatory high school Baltimore City College in 1966,[12] an all-male school at the time.
 He then attended Duke University, where he was elected to Phi Beta Kappa and graduated magna cum laude with a Bachelor of Arts in political science in 1970.[13]
 He earned his J.D. from the University of Chicago Law School in 1973, and was an editor of the University of Chicago Law Review.[3][14]